Orudis Consumer (continued)

 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

-Older adults may be more sensitive to the effects of the drug, especially bleeding in the stomach/intestines.
-Using high doses for a long time may increase this risk.
+Older adults may be more sensitive to the effects of the drug, especially bleeding in the stomach/intestines, kidney problems, and worsening heart problems.
+Taking high doses for a long time may increase this risk.

 Before using this medication, women of childbearing age should talk with their doctor(s) about the benefits and risks (such as miscarriage).
 Tell your doctor if you are pregnant or if you plan to become pregnant.
 During pregnancy, this medication should be used only when clearly needed.
 It is not recommended for use during the first and last trimesters of pregnancy due to possible harm to the unborn baby and interference with normal labor/delivery.

 It is unknown if this drug passes into breast milk or may harm a nursing infant.
 Consult your doctor before breast-feeding.